axel-paillaud/inventorio/README.md

 ### Create a new table and a new row

+We can add as many tables and rows we want.

+To create a new table, click on "Create table", in the bottom right corner.
+You can then choose a name, and a color.

+To create a new row in a table, click on the "+ Plus" button, in the last row of a table, near the "Total" label.
+The DOM is then manipulated to add this new row dynamically.

 ### Edit cells

+To edit a cell, simply click on it, and update the content.
+On each change (e.g., `change` event), cell's data is saved in the SQL database.

+The strategy to display both the view cell and the edit cell, is to use two containers: the first one is a simple `<div>` and the second one is an `<input>`.
+When we click on the `<td>` element, `<div>` is hidden and `<input>` is shown, and vice versa.

 ### Delete a row, and a table

+### Responsive

 ## <a name="installation"></a>Local installation (on unix-like system or with WSL)